innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Input:** Unmerged, but approved, pull-request

-Merge the approved git branch into the `master` git branch, correct any merge conflicts that occur.
+Merge the approved Git branch into the `master` Git branch, correct any merge conflicts that occur.
 Once the branch has been merged successfully, delete the branch in GitHub [[62304:5.1.5 and 62304:5.6.1]].

 **Output:** Merged pull request